Self-Assessment Quiz ─ TRUE or FALSE:

 - Getting my boss’s ear is a real challenge.
 I can’t seem to reach her.
 I’m worried about my annual review because she has no idea how hard I work.

 Did you answer TRUE to all three self-assessment questions?
 If so, you can use a boost in the communication department.
-Here are some communication career-building tools that you can thank me for later.
+Here are some verbal and nonverbal communication career-building tools that you can thank me for later.

 If you haven’t already, I’m gonna need you to take notice of HOW you talk to people on the job.
 For some of you (Millennials, I’m talking to you), you might have this idea that if everyone wants so badly to get work done, then they better learn how to adapt to you and how you communicate.
 If you find yourself grumbling under your breath with, “I just SAID that!
 Why she makin’ me repeat myself?!?” then I’m gonna need you to take off your earphones and listen up for a reality check.